Is there a more emotionally driven purchase than that of a diamond engagement ring?

 - What laboratory diamond prices do in the future.

-Although there was uncertainty around market reception a few years ago, it’s abundantly clear these days that tons of couples are A-OK with laboratory diamonds.
+Although there was uncertainty around market reception a few years ago, it’s abundantly clear these days that many couples are A-OK with laboratory diamonds.

 The Price You Pay